-Treatment Technique (TT) - A required process and performance criteria intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.

-Action Level (AL) - The concentration of a contaminant, which, if exceeded, triggers a treatment or other requirements which a water system must follow.
+Action Level (AL) - The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Parts per Million (ppm)/ Parts per Billion (ppb)/Parts per Trillion (ppt) - A part per million means that one part of a particular contaminant is present for every million parts of water.
-Similarly, parts per billion indicate the amount of a contaminant per billion parts of water and parts per trillion indicate the amount of contaminant per trillion parts of water.
+Parts per Million (ppm) / Parts per Billion (ppb) - A part per million means that one part of a particular contaminant is present for every million parts of water.
+Similarly, parts per billion indicate the amount of a contaminant per billion parts of water.

-Not Applicable (N/A) - Means the EPA has not established MCLGs for these substances.
+Not Applicable (N/A) - Means EPA has not established MCLGs for these substances.

-CITY OF EVERETT 2014 WATER QUALITY ANALYSIS RESULTS
+CITY OF EVERETT 2015 WATER QUALITY ANALYSIS RESULTS

-Detected Regulated Contaminants EPA REGULATIONS EVERETT WATER RESULTS PARAMETER MAJOR Source UNITS IDEAL LEVEL/GOAL (MCLG) MAXIMUM ALLOWABLE (MCL) RANGE OR OTHER AVERAGE VALUE OR HIGHEST RESULT COMPLY?
-Nitrate Erosion of natural deposits, animal waste ppm 10 10 0.011-0.086 0.046 Yes Total Coliform Bacteria Naturally present in the environment % Positive 0 5% Positive per month 0-0.8 0.8% Yes

-Total coliform bacteria monitoring is used to track microbial quality in the water distribution system.
-Everett collects 120-125 samples per month (nearly 1,500 per year).
+Detected Regulated Contaminants EPA REGU EVERETT WATER RESULTS PARAMETER MAJOR Source UNITS IDEAL LEVEL/GOAL (MCLG) MAXIMUM ALLOWABLE (MCL) RANGE OR OTHER AVERAGE VALUE OR HIGHEST RESULT COMPLY?
+Total Coliform Bacteria Naturally present in the environment % Positive 0 5% Positive per month None 0% Yes Total coliform bacteria monitoring is used to track microbial quality in the water distribution system.
+Everett collects 120-125 samples per month.
 Not more than 5 percent of the monthly total can be positive for total coliforms.
-One routine total coliform sample collected in November 2014 was positive.
-The location was retested and the results were negative.
-No total coliform was detected the remainder of 2014.
+No total coliforms were detected in 2015.
+Fluoride Dental health additive ppm 2 4 0.6-0.9 0.8 Yes